AGENTS & ORCHESTRATION

 Code review subagent: analyses code independently, returns findings when done

 The simple test: Does the main agent need to know how to do something?
 Load a skill.
 Does something need torun independently?
 Spawn a subagent.
+Is the work large enough to decompose into parallel streams?
+Launch a team.

 Anatomy of a Skill